 - AWS VPC (Default)

-Start off by paying close attention to the first benchmark area, AWS IAM, which will provide prescriptive guidance on password policies, Multi-Factor Authentication (MFA) and deleting your root account keys.
+Start off by paying close attention to the first benchmark area, AWS IAM, which will provide prescriptive guidance on password policies, Multi-Factor Authentication (MFA), and deleting your root account keys.
 Spend time to analyze your AWS user base, ensuring roles and policies are appropriate and follow the principle of least privilege.
-In a recent post regarding securing AWS we outline some steps to make sure your AWS IAM policy is up to par.
+In a recent post regarding securing AWS, we outline some steps to make sure your AWS IAM policy is up to par.

-Conduct and analysis and security assessment of your critical web applications.
+Conduct an analysis and security assessment of your critical web applications.
 Submit them to vulnerability testing that can assess them against industry standards.
 For example, analysis against the OWASP Top-10 web application vulnerabilities is highly recommended.
 Check out our earlier blog post on securing your website.

 Make wise use of encryption: a robust use of encryption is table stakes for cloud deployments.
 Use this abbreviated checklist to make sure your data is safe from theft: